A to Z’s of Early Childhood

 Early childhood inclusion involves making sure all young children have access to and are able to participate in a broad range of activities within their families, communities, and society.1 Access means children have opportunities to learn in multiple places (e.g., at home, in early education and care programs, or at the grocery store) and in the routines and activities that occur in these places.
 Participation means children are fully engaged in these routines and activities.
 Some children need extra support to access and participate in everyday routines and activities.

-Embedded instruction2,3 is a recommended approach that uses relationships, repetition, and routines to help children learn the skills they need to access and participate fully in everyday activities.4,5,6
+Embedded instruction2,3 is a recommended approach that uses the 3R’s of Early Learning: Relationships, Repetition, Routines to help children learn the skills they need to access and participate fully in everyday activities.4,5,6

 Parts of Embedded Instruction

 Consider which everyday activities or routines provide natural or logical opportunities for children to practice the skills they need to learn at home, in the classroom, or in the community.
 Teaching skills during everyday routines and activities gives children repeated practice opportunities.
 It also helps children participate more fully in the activity or routine with others.2,3

 Plan and arrange for embedded learning opportunities to happen within an activity or routine.
 Embedded means learning opportunities occur in everyday routines and activities.
 Only providing access to a routine or activity might not be enough to help children learn the skills they need to participate.6,7 Some children need more practice, which requires careful planning to ensure they receive repeated embedded learning opportunities.